ibm-cloud-solutions/hubot-ibmcloud-nlc/README.md

 1. Create a Natural Language classification / parameter definition file.
 	- For detailed information about the contents of this file see the documentation on `hubot-ibmcloud-cognitive-lib`
 	- The file should be added at `<project>/src/nlc/NLC.json`.
+	- **TIP:** Start with just 3 unique texts per classification and add more statements only when the classifier fails to classify the statement.
+The training UI should help with this process.
 	- Sample NLC.json for a weather bot.
 	``` json
 	{